Explained: 12 Key Facts About Nigeria's Mandatory Vehicle Recycling Fee Starting in 2026

 Nigerians import N1trn worth of cars

-Fresh figures from the National Bureau of Statistics (NBS) show that car imports into the country were valued at about N1 trillion within the nine months, marking a significant rise from the previous year.
+Fresh figures from the National Bureau of Statistics (NBS) show that car imports into the country were valued at about N1 trillion over the nine months, marking a significant rise from the previous year.

 Compared with 2024, the value of car imports increased by N113.15 billion, representing a growth of roughly 12.7% from the N894.09 billion recorded earlier, according to the data.